Classic Motorcycle Build

 You'll also need 7/16" and 1/2" open-end wrenches.

 Before starting the tappet adjustment procedure, check the tube seals.
-This is the time to replace them.
+If they look old and brittle, now's the time to replace them.

 Valve Adjustment Procedure